+- Reduction of Gram negative blood stream infections by 25% by 2021, 50% by 2024

+- Continuing with threat of COVID-19

-- Reduction of Gram negative blood stream infections by 50% by 2021. - Continuing threat from CPE. - Reducing the incidence of CDI. - Reducing the incidence of MRSA bacteraemia. - Sustainability of Infection Prevention practices across the Trust. - Monitoring of pharmacy/prescribing data. - Monitoring of Surgical Site infections. - National/international threats, e.g. multi-resistant Gram Negative Bacilli; emerging respiratory viruses and working closely with the Emergency Planning Team.
+- Continuing threat from CPE.

+- Reducing the incidence of CDI.

+- Reducing the incidence of MRSA bacteraemia.

+- Sustainability of Infection Prevention practices across the Trust.

+- Monitoring of pharmacy/prescribing data.

+- Monitoring of Surgical Site infections.

+- National/international threats, e.g. multi-resistant Gram Negative Bacilli; emerging respiratory viruses and working closely with the Emergency Planning Team.

-Appendix 1 Annual Programme of Works 2019-2020
+Appendix 1 Annual Programme of Works 2020-2021

-Infection Prevention Programme of Works for the period April 2019- March 2020
+Infection Prevention Programme of Works for the period April 2020- March 2021